 What is chill in the classroom?
-When a faculty member’s behavior unintentionally makes a student, usually from an under-represented group, feel unwelcome and excluded.
+When a faculty member’s or other students’ behavior unintentionally makes a student, usually from an under-represented group, feel unwelcome and excluded.

 Creating a welcoming and inclusive classroom involves being aware and avoiding chill in the classroom, incorporating inclusive examples, images, history, and context into the course content, and employing varied teaching methods that will foster success of students with diverse learning styles.